CanberraGrammar/year9-website/2019/s2activities/readme.md

 let myInteger = 5

 if myInteger < 5 {
     print("My integer is less than 5")
 }

 else {
     print("My integer is greater than, or equal to, 5") }
 ```

-The above has introduced a few new concepts, in addition to the if statement construct:
+The above has introduced a few new concepts, in addition to the `if` statement construct:

 * In Swift you do not end lines with a semicolon `;`.
 You actually can and it won't error, but it's unnecessary.

-* Do not bracket conditions on `if` statements in Swift.
-You only bracket conditions if there are multiple conditions, for example: `if (myInteger < 5) && (doStuff == true)`.
+* Do not enclose conditions with parentheses on `if` statements in Swift.
+You only do that to individual conditions if there are multiple conditions, for example: `if (myInteger < 5) && (doStuff == true)`.

 * If you want to print something to the console in Swift you use `print`.
 This is only useful for your own debugging, as on an iOS device the user obviously won't have access to the console!